mcl0vinit/rove/README.md

 - tracked machine reachability
 - stale SSH host keys, with automatic cleanup and retry

-## Mesh Boundary
+## Boundaries

 Rove should stay the provider-backed machine launcher.

-Mesh should own:
+Rove should not own:
-- tmux control
+- terminal session control
-- repo/port/pane indexing
+- repo, port, or pane indexing
-- distributed grep
+- distributed grep/search
-- live status across Tailscale nodes
+- workspace sync or pull flows
-- routing and jump UX
+- public UI or cockpit behavior

-A future integration point should be narrow: Rove creates or adopts a machine, then Mesh discovers or registers it as a node.
+Higher-level tools should treat Rove as a backend: create or adopt a machine, inspect its machine record, then decide what to do with it.

 ## Building The Devbox Image